 There are many species of Cordyceps around the world, all of which invade different insects.
 The most well known is Cordyceps sinensis, though Cordyceps militaris is also widely used.

-So many cordyceps are cultivated instead and grown on grain.
+Many cordyceps are instead cultivated and grown on grain.
 However some of these just sell the ground up grain with the mycelium and not necessarily the fruiting bodies.
 Our Cordyceps militaris is grown on barley, but uses only the fruiting bodies.

 Based on these facts we feel that our Cordyceps militaris extract is the best commercially available for the price.

 Dosage and How to Take Our Cordyceps

 Each bag is 30 grams, or just over one ounce.
 Recommended dose is 500mg to 1000mg per day which is roughly equal to 1/4 to 1/2 teaspoon.

 At this dose each bag will last 30 to 60 days.